KhalfaniW/Martingale-test-R/README.md

 This program will test all the permutations of a Up (Bull), or Down (Bear) and  see which permutation will go bankrupt first.

-The original ata was collected for Dukascopy Forex historical data.
+The original data was collected for Dukascopy Forex historical data.
 I calculated the "Bollinger Band" on it.

 Currently the Data is Random